MEET OUR VOLUNTEER BOARD OF DIRECTORS

 IDIBC’s leadership team is dedicated to creating an active professional association that meets the needs of its members and the general public.

-The Board is responsible for managing the strategic and financial health of IDIBC, and meets in person 10 times a year.
-Board terms are for one year; officers are elected annually at the AGM.
+The Board is responsible for managing the strategic and financial health of IDIBC, and meets virtually 10 times a year.
+Board terms are for two years; officers are elected annually at the AGM.
 If you think you’d like to join the Board, learn more about the board positions.

 Shauna Root, RID